Mauznemo/SmartifyOS-Installer/README.md

    > If you connected the LAN cable after boot you many need to reboot the system with it connected

    > **Boot takes really long**\
-   > If you boot the system without a connected lan cable it will try to connect to something anyways for several min.
-To stop ot from doing so press `Super (Win) + E` click on `Applications > System Tools > LXTerminal` and run `./SmartifyOS/Scripts/SetNetworkServices.sh disable`
+   > If you boot the system without a connected LAN cable it will try to connect to something anyways for several min.
+To stop it from doing so press `Super (Win) + E` click on `Applications > System Tools > LXTerminal` and run `./SmartifyOS/Scripts/SetNetworkServices.sh disable`

+   > **Not valid errors**\
+   > If you get en error like `E. Release file for ... is not valid yet` your system date an time is wrong.
+Run `sudo date -s "2024-12-27 21:35:00"` with your current date and time to fix it.

+   > **Unity app never starts/freezes system or takes long to start after install**\
+   > The default Unity app (if you didn't change it) expects the system to have Bluetooth if it doesn't have this it will freeze for around 10 sec every startup
 </details>

 ## How to contribute
 First have a look at the **[Contribution guidelines for this project](CONTRIBUTING.md)**.

-1. Go to the repository’s GitHub page and click the “Fork” button to create a copy of the repository in your own GitHub account.
+1. Go to the repository’s GitHub page and click the "Fork" button to create a copy of the repository in your own GitHub account.
 2. Clone your new repo
    ```
    git clone https://github.com/your-username/SmartifyOS-Installer.git
    ```
-1. Cd into its directory
+3. Cd into its directory
    ```
    cd SmartifyOS-Installer
    ```
-2. Add the Main Repository as a Remote
+4. Add the Main Repository as a Remote
    ```
    git remote add upstream https://github.com/Mauznemo/SmartifyOS-Installer.git
    ```
-2. Open the directory in your preferred code editor
+5. Open the directory in your preferred code editor

 ### Creating a pull request